MidHunterX/midhunterx.github.io/README.md

 ✔ Would you like to use App Router? (recommended) … Yes ✔ Would you like to customize the default import alias (@/\*)? … No
 ```

+## Personal Notes

+- Use absolute path whenever possible to avoid breaking when relocating